thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 The significance of the window type on the lateral *SNRe* is displayed in
 |window_type_plot|.
 No significant impact was observed in the axial direction,
 and the lateral impact appears to be small but significant even though a generous radius of four samples was used.
-The Hamming window gives the worst performance, which is consistent with the study conducted Meijering et al. where it was concluded that Welch, Cosine, and Lanczos windows are some of the best sinc approximation windows for medical images and Hamming is among of the worst [Meijering1999]_.
+The Hamming window provides the worst performance, which is consistent with the study conducted Meijering et al. where it was concluded that Welch, Cosine, and Lanczos windows are some of the best sinc approximation windows for medical images, while the Hamming is among the worst [Meijering1999]_.

 .. |window_length_plot| replace:: Fig. 4